Requirements: All account types

 Click Save to save your image, or click Cancel to exit the uploader without saving.

 Note: We suggest using square images at least 100x100 pixels for the preview image.
 Larger images will be scaled down.
 Smaller images will become blurred when they are upsized to 100x100.
 Rectangular images will only display information on the image that is available within the 100x100 area.

 Landing page photos are displayed on a configurable landing page.
+The minimum height for landing page images is 290px.
 The recommended photo dimensions therefore are based on the size of the final display area for the embedded interface.
 To get this go to the interface and measure the height and width of the photo location.
 Here are some sample sizes.

 Bullseye allows you to create custom attributes if you need additional information displayed if our standard fields don't cover all the fields you need.
 To create custom attributes see Add Custom Attributes.
 Once your attributes are created, you will see them appear in the form:

 Simply enter the information as needed in the fields.
 Note that the information will appear on the landing page of the location (Web Premium subscription required).
 It will not appear in the initial search results.

 Territory functionality is available only in Web Premium accounts.
 Territories are used in lieu of the radius search, or in association with the radius search when you configure your search rules.
 You can assign your locations to geographic territories that you create based on a county or other area, depending upon the country.
 When a searcher enters a zip code or city/state that is within the territory, locations assigned to that territory will be returned.
 If you are only using the radius functionality (this applies to the majority of companies using Bullseye) you can skip this tab.
 For information on creating territories see Create and Manage Territories

 To assign a territory, Territories tab, you must first save the location after filling out the Location Details.
 After you save the location, select Edit, then select the Assign Territories tab.
 You will see a list of the territories you have created: